SpartaDOS X: The SpartaDOS file system

 The proprietary file system format, called SpartaDOS FS (unrelated to and not compatible with MS-DOS FAT), offers full support for subdirectories, MS-DOS-like attributes (AHPS: Archived, Hidden, Protected, Subdirectory), modification date and time stamps, random access to data within a file, sparse files.

+The optional support for symbolic links has been added as of SpartaDOS X version 4.50: the required system extension (SYMLINK.SYS) is available as a part of the collection of additional programs (called "SpartaDOS X Toolkit") which is distributed along with the system itself.

-The file naming convention is 8+3 (this scheme, inherited from CP/M, is normal on Atari).
+The file naming convention is upper-case only 8+3 (this scheme, inherited from CP/M, is normal on Atari).
 The directory structure is hierarchical, there are no other than practical limits in nesting directories.
 A directory can contain up to 1423 entries of files and other directories.
+Directory seperators as MSDOS-style '\' characters or native '>' characters, so pathnames look like: D1:\SUBDIR\FILENAME.EXT or D1:>SUBDIR>FILENAME.EXT.
+MSDOS-stype '..' or native '<' refers to the parent directory.
+CHDIR with no parameter - the equivalent of PWD - always displays the current directory with '\' characters.

 The file system is 16-bit: a drive can contain up to 65,535 logical sectors (sector 0 does not exist on Atari disks).
 The logical sector size is 128 or 256 bytes in earlier versions, and 128, 256 and 512 bytes as of v.
 4.40.
 This makes a maximum capacity of 16 MB per partition in earlier versions, and 32 MB as of v.4.40.
 A 4 GB per disk – by making sector clusters, up to 65,536 bytes per cluster – is theoretically possible, but not yet implemented.